Tawan8645/Mecanum-Robot-Navigation/README.md

 Depend on your use case, for esp32, the robot can run micro ros wifi transport without a robot computer (eg Pi 4) on it.
 All the software will be installed on your desktop computer.
 In other case, all software mentioned in this guide should be installed on the robot computer.

-### 1. ROS2 and linorobot2 installation
-It is assumed that you already have ROS2 and linorobot2 package installed.
-If you haven't, go to [linorobot2](https://github.com/linorobot/linorobot2) package for installation guide.

 ### 2. Download linorobot2_hardware